Package eremitalpa

 fontsize : float

-The fontsize of the text.
+The font size of the text.

-xytext_transform (tuple(float, float)): Multipliers for the xytext offsets.
+Multipliers for the xytext offsets.

 **kwds

-Other keyword arguments to pass to plt.annotate.
+Other keyword arguments passed to plt.annotate.

 Returns

-Counter containing the number of times each substitution appears in the tree.
+A counter of the number of times each substitution appears in the tree.

-def plot_tree(tree: dendropy.datamodel.treemodel._tree.Tree,
+def plot_tree(tree: dendropy.datamodel.treemodel._tree.Tree | Tree,

 has_brlens: bool = True,

-edge_kws: dict = {'color': 'black', 'linewidth': 0.5, 'clip_on': False, 'capstyle': 'round', 'zorder': 10},
+edge_kwds: dict = {'color': 'black', 'linewidth': 0.5, 'clip_on': False, 'capstyle': 'round', 'zorder': 10},

-leaf_kws: dict = {'zorder': 15, 'color': 'black', 's': 0, 'marker': 'o', 'edgecolor': 'white', 'lw': 0.1, 'clip_on': False},
+leaf_kwds: dict = {'zorder': 15, 'color': 'black', 's': 0, 'marker': 'o', 'edgecolor': 'white', 'lw': 0.1, 'clip_on': False},

-internal_kws: dict = {'zorder': 12, 'color': 'black', 's': 0, 'marker': 'o', 'edgecolor': 'white', 'lw': 0.1, 'clip_on': False},
+internal_kwds: dict = {'zorder': 12, 'color': 'black', 's': 0, 'marker': 'o', 'edgecolor': 'white', 'lw': 0.1, 'clip_on': False},

 ax: matplotlib.axes._axes.Axes = None,